meshtastic/meshtastic/docs/software/other/build-instructions.md

 5. If you are outside the USA, run "export COUNTRY=EU865" (or whatever) to set the correct frequency range for your country.
 Options are provided for `EU433`, `EU865`, `CN`, `JP` and `US` (default).
 Pull-requests eagerly accepted for other countries.
 6. Plug the radio into your USB port
 7. Type `pio run --environment XXX -t upload` (This command will fetch dependencies, build the project and install it on the board via USB).
 For XXX, use the board type you have (either `tlora-v2, tlora-v1, tlora-v2-1-1.6, tbeam, heltec, tbeam0.7`).
-8. Platform IO also installs a very nice VisualStudio Code based IDE, see their [tutorial](https://docs.platformio.org/en/latest/tutorials/espressif32/arduino_debugging_unit_testing.html) if you'd like to use it.
+8. PlatformIO also installs a very nice VisualStudio Code based IDE, see their [tutorial](https://docs.platformio.org/en/latest/tutorials/espressif32/arduino_debugging_unit_testing.html) if you'd like to use it.

 ## Decoding stack traces